kaby76/Trash/src/trcaret/readme.md

 ## Current version

 0.23.7 Fixed trcover when started outside of Generated directory.
+Fixed analysis of grammars in trgen.

 ## License